HIV and Pregnancy

 Key Points

-- Perinatal transmission of HIV means passing HIV from the mother or birthing parent to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).
+• Perinatal transmission of HIV means passing HIV from mother to child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).

-- Antiretroviral therapy (ART) is the use of a combination of HIV medicines (antiretrovirals) to treat HIV infection.
-Babies born to people with HIV should receive ART as soon as possible after birth (preferably within 6 hours of delivery) to prevent perinatal transmission of HIV.
-HIV medicines protect babies from HIV that could have passed from birthing parent to child during pregnancy or childbirth.
+• Antiretroviral therapy (ART) is the use of a combination of HIV medicines (antiretrovirals) to treat HIV infection.
+Babies born to women with HIV should receive ART as soon as possible after birth (preferably within 6 hours of delivery) to prevent perinatal transmission of HIV.
+HIV medicines protect babies from HIV that could have passed from mother to child during pregnancy or childbirth.

-- HIV testing is recommended for all babies born to people with HIV at 14 to 21 days of life, at 1 to 2 months, and again at 4 to 6 months.
+• HIV testing is recommended for all babies born to women with HIV at 14 to 21 days of life, at 1 to 2 months, and again at 4 to 6 months.
 Additional testing at birth and other time points is recommended for babies at higher risk of perinatal transmission of HIV.
 If testing shows that a baby has HIV, the baby receives ART.

-- Although HIV can be transmitted through breastfeeding, taking HIV medicines and having an undetectable viral load during pregnancy and throughout breastfeeding lower the risk of passing HIV to less than 1%.
-Pregnant people with HIV should talk to their health care provider about options for feeding their baby.
+• Although HIV can be transmitted through breastfeeding, taking HIV medicines and having an undetectable viral load during pregnancy and throughout breastfeeding lower the risk of passing HIV to less than 1%.
+Pregnant women with HIV should talk to their health care provider about options for feeding their baby.

-After birth, do babies born to people with HIV receive HIV medicines to prevent perinatal transmission of HIV?
+After birth, do babies born to women with HIV receive HIV medicines to prevent perinatal transmission of HIV?

 Antiretroviral therapy (ART) is the use of a combination of HIV medicines to treat HIV infection.
-After birth, all babies born to people with HIV should receive HIV medicines.
-This should be given as soon as possible after birth, preferably within 6 hours of delivery, to prevent perinatal transmission of HIV (transmitting HIV from the mother or birthing parent to the child).
-HIV medicines given to babies after birth protect against HIV that could have passed from birthing parent to child during pregnancy or childbirth.
+After birth, all babies born to women with HIV should receive HIV medicines.
+This should be given as soon as possible after birth, preferably within 6 hours of delivery, to prevent perinatal transmission of HIV (transmitting HIV from mother to child).
+HIV medicines given to babies after birth protect against HIV that could have passed from mother to child during pregnancy or childbirth.
 HIV medicines are called antiretrovirals.

 What HIV medicines are given to babies after birth to prevent perinatal transmission of HIV?

-The HIV medicine that a baby receives depends on the birthing parent’s viral load and other factors.
+The HIV medicine that a baby receives depends on the mother’s viral load and other factors.

 Babies at higher risk of perinatal transmission of HIV receive three HIV medicines for up to 6 weeks after birth.
-This includes babies born to people who are not virally suppressed near delivery.
+This includes babies born to women who are not virally suppressed near delivery.

-How soon after birth are babies born to people with HIV tested for HIV?
+How soon after birth are babies born to women with HIV tested for HIV?

 If testing shows that a baby has HIV, the baby receives ART.
 ART helps people with HIV live long, healthy lives.